-The schedule of events will include an hour-long opening ceremony, free to all, starting at 6:30pm in Place Massena.
-This kick-off to the 149th edition will feature the king and queen, flower strewn floats, the carnival’s herald, standard bearers, musical entertainment, dance troupes, special guests and a sound and light show.
+The schedule of events will include an hour-long opening ceremony, starting at 2:30pm in Place Massena.
+This kick-off to the 150th edition will feature the king and queen, flower strewn floats, the carnival’s herald, standard bearers, musical entertainment, dance troupes, special guests and a sound and light show.

 Another Unique Event In The World